To understand and build the strengths and virtues that enable individuals and communities to thrive.

 · Communities that encourage civic engagement

-· Therapists who identify and nurture their patients' strengths
+· Therapists who nurture their patients' strengths

 · The teaching of Positive Psychology